Water line leak puts Johnson City Medical Center on diversion

 No patient safety issues have occurred, and patient dietary services are not impacted.
 Public restroom access is limited.

-Visitation is limited to one or two immediate family members per patient while crews work to repair the leak.
+Visitation was being limited to one or two immediate family members per patient while crews worked to repair the leak.
 The City of Johnson City and Nor-Well Company are working to repair the leak, with service expected to resume ”later tonight.”